Seattle’s Potential Targets: Projected UFAs

 Calvin Pickard — starred for WHL’s Seattle Thunderbirds but hasn’t been able to stick in NHL yet, will be 29 for expansion season.

-James Reimer — real team player that could be platoon option, but Seattle likely to have better options in expansion draft than free agency, will be 33 for expansion season.
+James Reimer — real team player that could be platoon option, but Seattle likely to have better goaltending options in expansion draft than free agency, will be 33 for expansion season.

 Second Tier